Khirbet Sir

 Khirbet Sir (خربة صير) is a Palestinian town in the Qalqilya Governorate in the eastern West Bank, located 8 kilometers east of Qalqilya.

 Following its destruction and abandonment due to 16th-century local conflict, Khirbet Sir was likely resettled in the early 20th century by people from Hajjah.
 In 2017, it was home to 645 residents.

 History

 Ceramics from the Byzantine era have been found here.

+Some village residents have ancient roots in the area.
+The 14th century Samaritan chronicle, the Tolidah, records that Shirrī b.
+Ab Baʿe of the Benē Zabad lineage lived in Qiryat ʿUskūr, near Jinsafut.
+Shirrī's Muslim descendants later moved to nearby Ḥajjah and then to its satellite village of Sir, forming Sir's eponymous Shirrī clan.

 Ottoman era

 Sir was incorporated into the Ottoman Empire in 1517 with all of Palestine.
 In 1596, it appeared in the tax registers as being in the Nahiya of Bani Sa'b, part of Nablus Sanjak.
 It had a population of 10 households, all Muslim.
 The villagers paid a fixed tax-rate of 33.3% on agricultural products, including wheat, barley, summer crops, olive trees, occasional revenues, goats and/or beehives, and a customary tax on subjects in Nablus region; a total of 7,000 akçe.
 Half of the revenue went to a Waqf.

 The village was destroyed and abandoned as a result of a local conflict in the 16th century.

 In 1882 the PEF's Survey of Western Palestine (SWP) noted at Khurbet Sir: "two rock cut tombs, a large mound with terraces cut in the sides, a good well below; has every appearance of an ancient site."